How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 }

-We also have to request for Invoice Line Items otherwise it will return the invoice to the customer but there is no any Invoice Line Items in that.
+We also have to request Invoice Line Items; otherwise, it will return the invoice to the customer, but there are no Invoice Line Items in that.

 var invoiceList = allinvoices.QBXMLMsgsRs.InvoiceQueryRs.InvoiceRet